LewisHaZ/CI_PP1_WINPEA_2/README.md

 - The design choice for the website was to be based around the colour & shine that a diamond provides, this is actually the navbar & footer background itself but it has been repeated in order to fill the width of the webpage.

-- I wanted to use this diamond shine effect across many elements on the website I included it within the imagery on the home page to represent a ring shape around the team members that I've put there.
+- I wanted to use this diamond shine effect across many elements on the website, so I included it within the imagery on the home page to represent a ring shape around the team members that I've put there.
 <br>

 ![Diamond design](docs/features/diamond-effect.jpg)

 ### Colour